fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 !SLIDE center

-* Every christmas a new (minor) version of Ruby is released
+* Every xmas a new (minor) version of Ruby is released
 * Every march (or february) the last minor version supported reaches the end-of-life (eol)
 * Better performance (speed, GC, etc.)
 * Cool new features (ex: `Kernel#then`)